vapor-community/PassKit/README.md

 </div>
 <br>

-🎟️ 📦 A Vapor package which handles all the server side elements required to implement Apple Wallet passes and orders.
+🎟️ 📦 A Vapor package for creating, distributing and updating passes and orders for Apple Wallet.

 ### Major Releases